GUIDES Using The Documentation

 Similarly, UIZE widgets can be combined together in intricate ways to produce sophisticated applications.
 However, when trying to learn how to use a specific UIZE class, trying to get your head around a complex chunk of code when you just want to see how to use a single class can feel frustrating and counterproductive.

-Because the pages in this section are topic oriented, they will likely refer to many different module reference documents, link to examples, and cross-reference other explainers.
+Because the pages in this section are topic oriented, they will likely refer to many different module reference documents, link to examples, and cross-reference other guides.

 The contents list under this section is structured according to the class and namespace hierarchy of the modules, themselves.